Family Dispute Resolution

 - high conflict family dynamics

-- Have completed at least 14 hours of family violence training, including training in:
+- have completed at least 14 hours of family violence training, including training in:

 - identifying, assessing and managing family violence